The one and only website NattyOrNot.com came to this world 2 years ago, but the events that led to its creation go back a whole decade.

 Regular hard work is a facade behind which the psychopaths hide.
 The masses have been convinced that all it takes to get to the top is hard work.
 The result?
 A bunch of guys who follow Donald Trump’s and Steve Jobs’ schedule in an attempt to become millionaires.

 Truth be told, you will reach the point of diminishing returns very soon.
-Once you are there every gram of extra effort is worth less and less.
-You work more, and yet you don’t get that much further.
+Once you are there, every gram of extra effort starts to lose its value.
+You work more without getting further.
 Why go to the gym 5 days a week if you can get the same results from 2 workouts a week?

 The real hard work in pro bodybuilding has nothing to do with training and nutrition.

-Any moron can go to the gym and do a half-decent routine with good form.
+Any moron can go to the gym and do a half-decent routine.

 Any moron can learn how to perform 10 exercises with proper form.

-Any moron can follow a routine with built-in progression.
+Any moron can follow a routine with a built-in progression.